silviaalemany/viewpoint/README.md

 `` npm start ``

-* if you get an error about envelope-ssl, try this: `export NODE_OPTIONS=--openssl-legacy-provider`
+PS: if you get an error about envelope-ssl, try this: `export NODE_OPTIONS=--openssl-legacy-provider`